Call InOut Labs Today

 This field is for validation purposes and should be left unchanged.

-Modern synthetic opiates will not show up in a standard 5 or 10 panel drug test.
-To detect hydrocodone, hydromorphone, oxycodone or oxymorphone, you would need to order an Expanded Panel.
-We use the term “opioids” to describe the standard and synthetic opiates.
-You can order a 5 or 10 panel drug test or an Expanded Panel
+However, it’s important to note that modern synthetic opiates do not appear on a standard 5- or 10-panel drug test.
+To detect substances like hydrocodone, hydromorphone, oxycodone, or oxymorphone, you must order an Expanded Panel.
+Because of their broader classification, we use the term “opioids” to refer to both standard and synthetic opiates.
+Therefore, depending on your testing needs, you can choose either a standard 5- or 10-panel drug test or opt for an Expanded Panel for more comprehensive results.

 What Are OPIOIDS?

-The term “Opioids” is broader than “opiates” which we hear more frequently.
-“Opiates” normally refers to morphine, codeine and 6M-AM, the metabolite of heroin.
-“Opioid” is a term that also includes the commonly abused synthetic opiates, oxycodone, oxymorphone, hydromorphone and hydrocodone.
-More commonly, these drugs are known their trade names: OxyContin®, Percodan®, Percocet®, Vicodin®, Lortab®, Norco®, Dilaudid®, and Exalgo®.
+The term “opioids” is broader than “opiates,” a word we tend to hear more frequently.
+While opiates typically refer to naturally derived substances such as morphine, codeine, and 6M-AM (a metabolite of heroin), opioids also include synthetic versions.
+These commonly misused synthetic opioids—such as oxycodone, oxymorphone, hydromorphone, and hydrocodone—are widely known by their trade names: OxyContin®, Percodan®, Percocet®, Vicodin®, Lortab®, Norco®, Dilaudid®, and Exalgo®.

 Symptoms and Signs